aiven/devportal/docs/products/kafka/howto/configure-topic-tiered-storage.rst

 .. note::
     If you leave the value as **Default**, it implies that tiered storage is enabled for this topic.

-5. Additionally, you can also set the values for **local_retention_ms** and **local_retention_bytes** using the respective options from the drop-down list.
+5. Additionally, you can also set the values for ``local_retention_ms`` and ``local_retention_bytes`` using the respective options from the drop-down list.

 .. important::
-    If the values for **local_retention_bytes** and **local_retention_ms** are not set, they default to -2 or take the configuration from the service level.
+    If the values for ``local_retention_bytes`` and ``local_retention_ms`` are not set, they default to -2 or take the configuration from the service level.

-    When set to -2, the rentention in local storage will match the total retention.
-In this scenario, the data segments sent to remote storage are also retained locally.The remote storage will contain older data segements than in the local storage only when the total rentention is set to be greater than the local rentention.
+    When set to -2, the retention in local storage will match the total retention.
+In this scenario, the data segments sent to remote storage are also retained locally.The remote storage will contain older data segements than in the local storage only when the total retention is set to be greater than the local retention.

 6. Select **Add topic** to save your changes and add the topic with tiered storage.